-GREGOR ROBERTSON: We are playing by different laws! - The Non-League Football Paper
+Gregor Robertson: We are playing by different laws! - The Non-League Football Paper

 ONE RULE FOR ONE...
-Laws of the game at Non-League level are no longer in synch with the top tier
+Laws of the game at Non-League level are no longer in sync with the top tier

 PICTURE: Alamy